sylumer/automators/Technology/Apple Intelligence.md

 Apple Intelligence is to create thematic story-based videos comprising of snippets of existing videos and images.
 It is intended to be a step-up from the previous memories videos that created videos based purely on time bound collections of content.

 ## Siri
-Apple Intelligence will come to underpin interactions with Apple's virtual assistant, [[Siri]].
+Apple Intelligence will come to underpin interactions with [[Apple|Apple's]] virtual assistant, [[Siri]].
 Apple intelligence is expected to utilise more localised content to help in assigning context as well as providing a more natural and conversational interaction through improved [[natural language processing]].

 ## Writing
 Apple Intelligence brings tooling to support writing using typical generative AI tooling to allow for generation (from a prompt), summarisation, rewriting, and proofing.